BU Today

 378 Centre St.

-Popular with locals, “the Behan,” as it’s called, has been named one of the four best beer haunts in America by Interview magazine.
-This classic Irish bar is famous for its large selection of draft and bottled beers, including dark ales, stouts, and lagers.
-And as the pub’s devoted clientele will tell you, the Behan is also famous for conversation.
-You’ll find no TVs or pinball machines here, just knots of people engrossed in talking.
-And dogs.
-The Behan is one of the few establishments that actually welcomes canines.
+Popular with locals, the Behan, as it’s called, is a classic Irish bar famous for its large selection of draft and bottled beers, including dark ales, stouts, and lagers.
+And as the pub’s devoted clientele will tell you, the Behan is also famous for conversation and live Irish music each Saturday starting at 5:30 pm.
+The pub also allows dogs on its back patio year-round.

 A Taste of History